-How to Clean Up Fire Extinguisher Residue
+How to Clean Up After Using a Fire Extinguisher

 Wet chemical fire extinguishers knock out Class K (grease and oil) fires that spring up in commercial kitchens.
 They form a salt compound that crusts over the flames, cutting off the oxygen supply and cooling the area.
 Wet chemicals also put out Class A fires, making them the perfect addition to restaurant kitchens.